What are the Signs of a Radiator Leak?

 - Spotting that your radiator is not heating up and has air within it.
 Air getting into the system can indicate a leak, where the air has replaced water that has leaked out of your pipework.
 Be careful though as, if you have a radiator leak, a cold spot may show on another radiator in the system.
 This can depend on the flow of the system and where the radiators are located, especially as air rises.

-- One of the most common is noticing that your boiler is losing pressure and turning off (such as from an F1 boiler fault or F75 boiler fault) this can indicate a leak in your radiators, the pipework and connections on and around them.
+- One of the most common is noticing that your boiler is losing pressure and turning off (such as from an F1 boiler fault, also an E119 boiler fault, an F22 boiler fault or even a F75 boiler fault) this can indicate a leak in your radiators, the pipework and connections on and around them.
 Water leaks are often found near to radiators or the pipes that feed them, especially around joints in pipes.
 The challenge is finding exactly where this is, which is where our leak detection engineers can help.

-- You may also spot mould patches on the wall or floor which have been fed by the moisture or damp patches on ceilings below a radiator, measured using a moisture meter.
+- When you have a radiator leak, you may also spot mould patches on the wall or floor related to the same issue.
+These additional issues may have been fed by the moisture or, similarly, there could also be damp patches on ceilings below a radiator, measured using a moisture meter.

 What can help find Leaks in Radiators?